PrimalNinja/cyborgzoscii-u/protocol-nabling-otorised-information-security.md

 ## Overview

-**Protocol Enabling Notorised Information Security** is to secure, attested data creation by a third party (Customer) for submission back to the issuing party (Originator).
+**Protocol Enabling Notarised Information Security** is to secure, attested data creation by a third party (Customer) for submission back to the issuing party (Originator).

 It is **not** a key exchange protocol.
 Its purpose is to: